somewhatfrog/pz_unshitified/README.md

 **viewcone_patch/**

 Adds a simple b41-like viewcone with a nice fade and hearing range.
+Set vanilla viewcone to 0 to enable simple viewcone.

 ![](./img/viewcone_patch.jpg)